 Registration, venue, and other information about this September 21, 2018 seminar in Boone will be announced here as it becomes available.
 Check back in the late winter or early spring of 2018.

-Announcing this new seminar in 2018, in Athens, Greece.
+Announcing a new seminar in 2018, to be held at the beautiful Dimotiko Theatre in Piraeus, the port city near Athens.
 Catherine Faherty offers essential information and encouragement to parents, teachers, therapists, and autistic adults, titled Γνωθι Σ’αυτον (“Know Thyself”).
 It covers the rationale, along with practical strategies for parents, teachers, therapists, and autistic adults to nurture self-knowledge, mutual understanding, and self-advocacy.
 Since the 1990’s Catherine Faherty has championed autistic children’s rights to know themselves – and to speak for themselves.
-The seminar date is not yet confirmed and may be subject to change.

 December 16-17, 2017 in Athens Greece.
 Catherine Faherty provides training in Social Stories™ to therapists and teachers, sponsored by Proseggisi, a special education clinic in Athens.

 November 5, 2017 in Warsaw, Poland.
 Catherine Faherty provides a full-day conference presentation, as part of a two-day seminar sponsored by the SYNAPSIS Foundation in Poland.

 A program to educate children about differences; to foster empathy and mutual understanding; with the option of supporting self-expression/self-advocacy by children on the spectrum.